Aggregate-Intellect/maven-course/assignments/week_02/README.md

 docker --version
 ```
 ### 6. Run Agent Locally
-Open a terminal and go to the `langgraph-demo-agent` folder.
+Open a terminal and go to the `proposal-generation-agent` folder.
 Run the following command to build the docker image and create an agent service

 ```bash
 langgraph test